prateek147/prateek147.github.io/source/_posts/2013-12-17-ios-application-security-part-25-secure-coding-practices-for-ios-development.markdown

 <ul>
 	<li>Important data like Passwords, Session ID's etc should never be stored locally on the device.
 If there is no other option, it should be stored on the keychain.
 This is because you can be assured that the hacker won't be able to find out the data in your keychain as long as the user's device is not jailbroken.
-Since more than 70% people have upgraded their IOS devices to IOS 7 and since there is no public jailbreak for IOS 7 yet, you can be assured that the hacker won't be able to get the information stored in your keychain (yet).
+Since more than 70% people have upgraded their iOS devices to iOS 7 and since there is no public jailbreak for iOS 7 yet, you can be assured that the hacker won't be able to get the information stored in your keychain (yet).
 Some people might say that the process of storing data in the keychain isn't as simple as saving data in NSUserDefaults.
 But we can always use third-party wrappers that can make the job extremely simple for us.
 For e.g, <a href="http://highaltitudehacks.com/2013/09/17/ios-dev-storing-info-in-keychain-with-nsuserdefaults-like-syntax/">here</a> is an article that demonstrates the use of a wrapper named PDKeychainBindings and show how simple it is to save data in the keychain.
 Here is a snippet of code for saving data in the keychain using this wrapper.</li>

 <pre>
 PDKeychainBindings *bindings = [PDKeychainBindings sharedKeychainBindings];